-Throughout the week aboard the Fiji Aggressor (formerly Island Dancer II) guests will depart Suva to explore the reefs, bommies and walls of Nigali Pass, Wakaya, Koro and Namenalala Islands.
+Throughout the week aboard the FIJI AGGRESSOR™ guests will depart Suva to explore the reefs, bommies and walls of Nigali Pass, Wakaya, and the Kadavu islands.
 Known as the soft coral capital, the brilliant colors on display will dazzle even the most experienced divers and photographers.
 Drift dives with eagle rays, mantas, turtles, sharks and giant groupers are also on the itinerary.

 Clownfish, pygmy seahorses, ornate ghost pipefish, and a multitude of nudibranchs bring smiles to every dive!
 With direct flights from several major cities worldwide, it is an easy destination to add to your dive log.

 To top off the exiting diving and experience some of Fiji’s local culture, a visit to a Fijian village on one of the remote islands is arranged including a Kava ceremony and warrior dance.
-All guests are required to wear a traditional sulu (sarong or wrap) so either bring your own or we will gladly provide one for you!
+As all guests are required to wear a traditional sulu (sarong, lava lava or wrap) when visiting the village, the Fiji Aggressor will provide you with one and to keep complimentary or you can bring your own.

 Getting There, Passports & Visa Documentation: